-Some people find it helps to set themselves small goals each day, even if you just say to yourself, "I will get up today and walk around the block once".
+Some people find it helps to set small daily goals, even if you just say to yourself, "I will get up today and walk around the block once".
 Or, "I will ring a friend for a short chat today".
-This is a start, and a big achievement for someone who is very depressed or anxious.
+This is a start and a big achievement for someone who is very depressed or anxious.

-So give yourself a pat on the back for every task you manage to do each day.
+So give yourself a pat on the back for every task you do daily.
 You shouldn’t expect to feel better overnight.
 Feeling better takes time and happens gradually.

 Exercise is another great way to help control the intensity of some of your feelings.
 Exercise increases the body’s level of chemicals called endorphins.
 These play a part in helping us feel good.

-Don't push yourself too much if your cancer is making you feel ill.
+Don't push yourself too much if your cancer makes you feel ill.
 Listen to your body, but do try and do something physical.
-Even trying something gentle such as yoga or a short walk each day can help.
+Even trying something gentle such as yoga or a short walk each day, can help.

-This isn’t always easy if your cancer or treatment is making you sick or very tired.
+This isn’t always easy if your cancer or treatment makes you sick or tired.
 But if you can, eating a healthy, well balanced diet will keep up your energy levels and may make it easier to cope with feeling depressed or anxious.

 Not eating regularly makes most of us feel terrible.
 We can become irritable, anxious, lack enthusiasm and find it difficult to concentrate.
 If you already feel like this, not eating properly will only make things worse.

-It can be tempting to try and dull your emotions by drinking alcohol or taking recreational drugs if you feel very depressed or anxious.
+Trying to dull your emotions by drinking alcohol or taking recreational drugs can be tempting if you feel very depressed or anxious.
 This may help for a short time but will definitely make you feel worse once the effects wear off.

 Having a glass of wine or a beer now and then is not likely to do you any harm.
-But alcohol abuse and some recreational drugs will make depression worse.
-You may become dependent on them if you use them for long periods of time and this can be very difficult to deal with.
+But taking too much alcohol and some recreational drugs will make depression worse.
+You may become dependent on them if you use them for long periods, which can be very difficult to deal with.